The 411 on Dream Feeding

 3. A good general guideline for feeding amount: Nurse five to 10 minutes per side if breastfeeding, or if using a bottle, try 4 to 6 ounces of formula.
 Start on the shorter/lower amount and see if your baby seems satisfied/stays asleep until their next usual feeding.
 You can always increase the amount as needed.

-When to stop dream feeding?
+When can I stop dream feeding?

 CREATE YOUR CUSTOM SCHEDULE